 Electricity is wasted in so many ways in our apartments and homes.
 People often leave lights on in empty rooms and also the air-conditioning systems used are inefficient.
 These are a couple of examples of how electricity is wasted in South Africa.
 Window tinting film is a cost-effective solution to this problem.

 The amount of energy that is required to cool down rooms or spaces that are heated by sunlight is enormous.
-On an average, about one-third of about 30% of a buildings cooling load is the consequence of solar heat through the windows.
+On an average, about one-third or about 30% of a buildings cooling load is the consequence of solar heat through the windows.
 Yet this source is undermined.
+Consider window tinting.

 It’s true that a window is essential for an outside view and it provides lighting that reduces the need for artificial lighting.
 But when the amount of daylight is increasing it also means more power for cooling to make the room comfortable.

 A solution to this dilemma is the application of window tinting film.
 Window film is very easy to use and applied inside section of a window.
 It absorbs and reflects the solar heat.
 In the process, it reduces the need for cooling and also helps to maintain a comfortable temperature.